NATURE OF OPERATIONS

 The Company was originally incorporated in Colorado on November 7, 2016.
-In conjunction with a reverse merger, the Company was redomiciled in Nevada on May 16, 2017.
+In conjunction with a reverse merger with Montreux Capital Corp., a British Columbia corporation, the Company was redomesticated from British Columbia to Nevada on May 16, 2017.

 Neuromonitoring was formed on August 25, 2015 in Colorado and it currently has multiple wholly-owned subsidiaries.
 The Company’s services are sold in the United States, directly through the Company.

 Networks was formed on November 7, 2016 in Colorado and holds varying ownerships interests in numerous Provider Network Entities (“PEs”), which are professional IONM entities.
 These entities are accounted for under the equity method of accounting.